 How to Price Upgrades

 Your customer’s upgrade buying decision is simple.
-If the upgrade results in more profit than available alternatives for his company, then he will buy it.
-Profit can be thought of as the financial gains produced by the upgrade minus the cost of acquiring those gains as shown in the figure below.
+If the upgrade results in more profit than available alternatives for his company, he will buy it.
+Think of profit as the financial gains produced by the upgrade minus the cost of acquiring those gains, as shown in the figure below.

 The two ways that capital equipment installed-base upgrades can produce financial gains are

 Increased equipment output provides your customer with some combination of avoiding new equipment purchases and increased revenue.
 This increased output can take many forms, including

 - Higher throughput,